 IPH's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $103.2 million (£0.0 million).

 The EBITDA is a measure of a IPH's overall financial performance and is widely used to measure a its profitability.

 |Gross profit TTM||$243.3 million|

 TTM: trailing 12 months

 IPH share dividends

-Recently IPH has paid out, on average, around 102.87% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 4% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), IPH shareholders could enjoy a 4% return on their shares, in the form of dividend payments.
-In IPH's case, that would currently equate to about A$0.3 per share.
+Recently IPH has paid out, on average, around 1.23% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 3.51% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), IPH shareholders could enjoy a 3.51% return on their shares, in the form of dividend payments.
+In IPH's case, that would currently equate to about A$0.295 per share.

 IPH share price volatility

 IPH Limited, together with its subsidiaries, provides intellectual property (IP) services and products worldwide.
-The company operates in three segments: Intellectual Property Services Australia & New Zealand, Intellectual Property Services Asia, and Adjacent Businesses.
-It offers IP services related to the provision of filing, prosecution, enforcement, and management of patents, designs, trademarks, and other IP; and develops and provides IP data and analytics software under the subscription license model.
-The company is also provides patent attorney and lawyers services.
+The company operates through three segments: Intellectual Property Services Australia & New Zealand, Intellectual Property Services Asia, and Adjacent Businesses.
+It offers IP services related to the provision of filing, prosecution, enforcement, and management of patents, designs, trademarks, and other IP; and develops autonomous timekeeping software under the subscription license model.
+The company also provides patent attorney, lawyers, support, and data analysis services.
 It serves Fortune Global 500 companies, multinationals, public sector research organizations, SMEs, and professional services firms.
 IPH Limited was founded in 1887 and is based in Sydney, Australia.